antpass79/tic-tac-toe-server/README.md

 ![user action sequence diagram](assets/images/user_action_sequence.jpg)

+## Prerequirements

+The following requirements are needed to run the system.

 ## Setup and Run

 Once you cloned or downloaded the project from github, you have to install all packages for each project.
 Follow these steps.